MosesPWalker/SimpleSpeedDirectHUD/README.md

 1.5.0 Safety: Developer Information for the User - This page is for information users can use to find answers to questions and request support.
 * To ask questions or request support please email: most_walker_0a@icloud.com (see Q&A below).

+Location Data: SimpleSpeedDirectHUD ("Speedometer") App requests access to your location only when you are actively using the app.
+This means we will only access your location data when the app is open and running in the foreground.
+We do not access your location when the app is in the background or closed.

+Purpose of Location Data: We use your location data solely for the purpose of GPS speed and North/South/East/West (N/S/E/W) directional movement of your iPhone to: helping you know your speed and confirm your direction toward your destination by providing you with real-time GPS speed.
+Directional images change color and shadowing based on N/S/E/W orientation and iPhone orientation.
+Use Apple's Compass App link to color-match your heading to confirm actual direction name matching the colored images.

+Data Sharing: We do not share your location data with any third-party companies, advertisers, or other organizations.
+Your location information is only used within the app for the purposes described above.

+Data Storage: Your location data is not stored by us.
+It is only used in real-time to provide the requested service and is discarded immediately after use.

+User Control: You have complete control over whether or not the App can access your location.
+You can grant or deny location permissions when prompted by the app.
+You can also change these permissions at any time in your device's Settings app under Privacy & Security > Location Services > SimpleSpeedDirectHUD ("Speedometer").
+Disabling location services may limit or disable certain features of the app.

+Changes to this Privacy Statement: We may update this privacy statement from time to time.
+Any changes will be posted within the app or on our website.
+Your continued use of the app after such changes constitutes your acceptance of the revised privacy statement.

 * ⚠ Use of App means you agree to terms on the App Store Install Page - Use this App at your own risk ⚠
 * ⚠ We strongly recommend securely mounting your device to your vehicle using commercially available products.
 In an accident, an unsecured device could cause serious injury to you or your passengers.
 A dash mat or mount may not be sufficient to prevent the device from shifting during a collision.
 Refrain from using this App if not securely mounted for your specific vehicle.
 * Directional images change color and shadowing based on N/S/E/W orientation and iPhone orientation.
 Use Apple's Compass App link to color-match heading  @ https://apps.apple.com/us/app/compass/id1067456176  to confirm actual direction.